Skip to main content

 2024 catch-up contribution limits

+However, the standard limit would apply across all your retirement accounts, if you contribute to more than one plan.
 For example, say you had a standard 401(k) with a previous employer but switched jobs mid-year, and the new employer offers a Starter 401(k) plan.
-In this case, you'd be able to contribute an extra $1,000 in your new Starter 401(k) plan specifically, but up to $7,500 in catch-up contributions in total across both accounts.
+In this case, you'd be able to contribute an extra $1,000 in your new Starter 401(k) plan specifically, but up to the standard catch-up limit based on your age in total across both accounts.

 Did this answer your question?